sbt/sbt-native-packager/README.md

 ## Goal ##

 SBT native packager lets you build application packages in native formats.
-It offers different archetypes for common configurations, such as simple java apps or server applications.
+It offers different archetypes for common configurations, such as simple Java apps or server applications.

 ## Issues/Discussions ##